Planning permission for new assessment centre for people sleeping rough

 Severe Weather Emergency Protocol (SWEP) aims to get rough sleepers off the streets during periods of below zero night-time temperatures, by providing emergency accommodation.
 The trigger for SWEP is when the night time temperature is predicted to be zero degrees or below for three consecutive nights.
 There is a duty to ensure that there is provision in place for all rough sleepers during periods of extreme cold weather, to prevent people dying on the streets.
 Taken from StreetLink.

-The forfutures homeless support service contract is an extension of this partnership and which will run for the next nine years aligned to the housing management contract.
-ForViva will work in partnership with the Council, supporting them to deliver their extended duties under the Homeless Reduction Act 2017.
+The homeless support service contract is an extension of this partnership and sees ForHousing working with the council to deliver their extended duties under the Homeless Reduction Act 2017.